SciPy-Lectures-skimage-tutorials/skimage-tutorials/intro.md

-# Scikit-image from NumPy and SciPy
+# Scikit-image via NumPy and SciPy

 This is a tutorial series covering foundational image manipulation and processing using [Scikit-image](https://scikit-image.org).
 The series also explores image processing using two of the foundational libraries that Scikit-image is built from: [NumPy](https://numpy.org) and [SciPy](https://scipy.org).